cometaj2/huckle/README.rst

     Commands, options and parameters are presented gradually, to provide users with a way to incrementally discover and learn how the CLI is used.

+\<cliname> ...

+    For brevity, the CLI name can and should be invoked directly rather than through "huckle cli \<cliname>.

 \<cliname> ... help

     The reserved "help" command can be used anywhere in a command line sequence to have huckle generate